Edited: December 13, 2023

 The Combine tool provides four actions – Unite, Subtract, Intersect, and Exclude – which allow you to combine objects in Design Space to make completely new shapes, while keeping all shapes in the group completely editable – every action can be adjusted or undone.
 Find instructions on how to use these features below.

-Combine is located at the bottom of the Layers panel on Desktop, and in the Actions menu on iOS.
+Combine is located at the bottom of the Layers panel on Desktop, and in the Actions menu on Mobile.
 It will activate when you have two or more objects selected on the Canvas.
 Select Combine to open the tool menu.

 Unite joins two or more shapes together into one new shape.